 Bravo is a playout application for radio studios – It can be used for simple live-assist or automated playout.
 Not only does it work as a standalone solution, but will soon feature integration with my AdSplits software to control (and react to) AdPlay for split/slave playout of regional commercials and branding.
 It can be driven by a simple M3U playlist or a CSV file from a music scheduler.
 It also supports drag ‘n’ drop.
-One of Bravo’s main attractions (aside from the price) is compatibility with my other programs such as DAC Cartwall and SoundFusion.
+One of Bravo’s main attractions (aside from the price) is compatibility with my other programs such as DAC Cartwall.
 An audio library can be shared between these applications so would be suited to a multi-studio setup.